hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 	- Sampler LEDs (but sampler itself works)
 - Effects
 - Slip
-- Decks 3 and 4

-## I want to help.
+## I'm a developer.
 How do I build this?

 In order to make things a bit easier to understand and modularised, I've written a basic build process for this mapping.
 This allows me to do things like define all the midi-mappings in JavaScript, and then let Node build up the final XML file that Mixxx understands.
 In order to do this, you'll need to do the following: